SallyMcGrath/syllabus/docs/js-core-1/week-3/lesson.md

 3
 ```

 Did you notice how we use `[0]` to get the first value?
-In programming we count starting at zero.
+Last week, we learned that all arrays start at position 0.
+This is because in programming we usually count starting at zero.

-> The number inside of the brackets is called an **index**.
-Index just means the position of the item within the array.
+> The number inside the brackets is called an **index**.
+Index means the position of the item within the array.

 You can also **set** a value using bracket notation and an assignment operator (`=`).